 The natural, adamic man simply cannot obey God.
 He must be born again if he is to enter the Kingdom of God.

-That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.
+that which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.
 (I John 1:3)

 The writing of God’s eternal moral law in our mind and heart is the same as Christ being formed in us.
 Christ Himself is the Word of God, the eternal moral law of God.